 If you don’t have a car, all of these cities also offer tours to the national park so you’ll have no problem organizing your day trip to Krka.
 Plitvice lakes, on the other hand, are a bit further away, so the ride would be a bit more tiresome, but it’s not impossible if you want to visit both parks.

-When choosing which park to visit, natural beauty is one of the main characteristics you’ll be considering.
-Both national parks are incredibly beautiful, but they’re quite different.
-Let’s see how!
+When choosing which park to visit, natural beauty is one of the main things you’ll consider.
+Both parks are incredibly beautiful, but they’re quite different.

-Krka National Park takes up a huge part of Krka River and the park spreads over 142 square kilometers.
-It has stunning greenery and many waterfalls throughout the park, wih the two most notable being Skradinski Buk, one of Croatia’s most famous falls, and Roški Slap.
+Krka National Park covers a large part of the Krka River and spreads over about 142 square kilometres.
+The park is known for its greenery and many waterfalls, with the most famous being Skradinski Buk, one of Croatia’s most well-known waterfalls, and Roški Slap.

-While Krka is lovely to see, it’s much smaller than Plitvice Lakes and the waterfalls are much less impressive than those at Plitvice.
-That doesn’t by any means mean that it’s not worth seeing, it’s just not as awe-inspiring as the UNESCO World Heritage Site.
+While Krka is beautiful, it’s smaller than Plitvice Lakes National Park, and its waterfalls are generally less dramatic than the ones at Plitvice.
+That doesn’t mean it isn’t worth visiting, it’s just not quite as awe-inspiring as the UNESCO World Heritage site.

 Plitvice Lakes National Park is home to stunning 16 terraced lakes which are connected by a series of waterfalls.
 The park’s lakes are known for their various shades of blue and green, depending on the minerals and organisms in the water.
 Along with beautiful lakes and waterfalls, the park has many landscapes, including forests, caves, and meadows.